-We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
-If you missed our “Build Your Library Reading Challenge” in December, you can find a recording by scrolling through our Facebook or direct links on our past events page.
+We hope you all enjoyed our last “Tea with Emily” Instagram Live Stream.
+If you missed our “BYL Reading Challenge 2023 Wrap up and 2024 Unveiling“ in December, you can find a recording by scrolling through our Facebook or direct links on our past events page.

 Our Build Your Library Instagram page regularly posts pictures and insider info about projects I’m currently working on or what I’m doing with my kids.

 Although not 100% exclusively Build Your Library related, our Arrrgh Schooling YouTube channel has videos about books and homeschooling, but let’s be honest, it’s mostly books.
 If you want to see what I’m reading, join my Arrrgh Booked Book Club.
-This month we’re reading Take My Hand by Dolen Perkins-Valdez!
-Or if just want ideas for books to read (either for you or your children) you are sure to find something useful!
+This year is especially exciting because I have a brand new co-host – Tanya from Project Happy Home!
+This month we’re reading Atomic Anna by Rachel Barenbaum!

 If you are looking for some more inspiration, here are some articles you might find helpful: